 This section elaborates the analysis procedure of a list of resources mentioned above to identify possible software usage purposes.

-Analysis of literatures
+Analysis of literature

 In a research, scientists follow scientific method to discover knowledge.
 Typically, scientists begin with a question and attempt to answer questions through a research and propose hypothetical answers for their questions.
 Then, they test the proposed hypothesis by conducting various experiments.
 Although all scientists do not follow the exact same procedure, the over all idea remains the same {enwiki:1061107378- Scientific method}.
 This is where a software use comes into play, aid scientists during their experiment.